pirocorp/Object-Oriented-Design/13. DDD/Message Queues.md

 ```

 **Service Bus** usually sits on top of **Message Queues*, and one of its responsibilities is ensuring that messages get delivered to different applications that care about that messages.

+A **Service Bus** or **Message Bus** provides a way for one (or more) application to communicate messages to one or more other applications.
+There may be no guarantee of first-in-first-out ordering, and subscribers to the bus can come and go without the knowledge of message senders.
+Thus, an application A could be written to communicate status updates to application B via a message bus.
+Later, application C is written that can also benefit from these updates.
+Application C can be configured to listen to the message bus and take action based on these updates as well, without requiring any update to application A. Unlike queues, where the sending application explicitly adds messages to every queue, a message bus uses a publish/subscribe model.
+Messages are published to the bus, and any application that has subscribed to that kind of message will receive it.
+This approach allows applications to follow the open/closed principle, since they become open to future changes while remaining closed to additional modification.

 ## Sending a Message to the Queue